-Christopher accepts instructions in all of 12 KBW’s core areas, with a particular focus on matters relating to clinical negligence, cross-border disputes, travel and industrial disease.
+Christopher accepts instructions in all of 12 KBW’s core areas, with a particular focus on matters relating to clinical negligence, cross-border disputes and industrial disease.

 Christopher regularly appears in court and has an excellent track record representing both Claimants and Defendants in trials, applications and case management hearings.